webbhuset/elm-meetup/2018-Sep/README.md

 - [elm/json](https://package.elm-lang.org/packages/elm/json/latest/)

 #### Beginner
+We will build a simple counter from scratch.

 #### Intermediate
 We are building a simple app that pulls random Chuck Norris quotes from an API